Cisco launches Cisco Webex Edge and new videoconferencing hardware

-In the nearly ten years since Cisco snatched up on-demand online meetings platform Webex, it’s become a veritable juggernaut in the videoconferencing space.
-More than 300 million customers tap its eponymous Cisco Collaboration suite every day and log more than six billion meeting minutes in Webex a month, and 1.5 million meetings rooms around the world have Cisco video devices.
+In the nearly 10 years since Cisco snatched up on-demand online meeting platform Webex, the San Jose company has become a veritable juggernaut in the videoconferencing space.
+More than 300 million customers tap its eponymous Cisco Collaboration suite every day and log more than 6 billion meeting minutes in Webex a month, and 1.5 million meetings rooms around the world have Cisco video devices.

-But it’s not resting on its laurels.
-The San Jose company today announced an improved Webex meeting scheduler, an improved on-premises service for enterprise customers, and new hardware platforms for boardrooms, meeting rooms, and casual workspaces.
+But Cisco’s not resting on its laurels.
+Today it announced an improved Webex meeting scheduler, an improved on-premises service for enterprise customers, and new hardware platforms for boardrooms, meeting rooms, and casual workspaces.

 First up’s a new way to join meetings.
 Instead of having to add dial-in information to a calendar invite manually, typing “@meet” (without quotes) now accomplishes the same thing — regardless of whether the Webex deployment is on-premises, in the cloud, or a mix of both.

-“In a recent survey, we found that scheduling meetings is the second-biggest pain point for users,” Cisco wrote.
-“No more management portals or separate booking systems, users will now enjoy a simple to schedule meeting experience with the ability to join with the touch of one button.”
+“In a recent survey, we found that scheduling meetings is the second-biggest pain point for users,” wrote Sri Srinivasan, vice president and general team manager at Cisco’s collaboration group.
+“No more management portals or separate booking systems; users will now enjoy a simple to schedule meeting experience with the ability to join with the touch of one button.”

 Cisco Webex Edge